AmirAkmed/bookstore/README.md

 The live link can be found here - <https://code-institute-org.github.io/love-running-2.0/index.html>

-## **Credits**

-GitHub
-Django
-Gitpod
-Heroku
-Code Institute LMS
-Slack Cod Institute
-Webp
-Tinypng
-ChatGPT
-Code Copilot
+## Tools and Technologies Used

+The technologies implemented in this application included HTML5, CSS, Bootstrap, Python, and Django.

-Python used as the back-end programming language.
+- **Python**: Used as the back-end programming language.

-* Git used for version control. (git add, git commit, git push)
+- **Git**: Used for version control. (git add, git commit, git push)

-* GitHub used for secure online code storage.
+- **GitHub**: Used for secure online code storage.

-* GitHub Pages used for hosting the deployed front-end site.
+- **Heroku**: Used for hosting the deployed front-end and back-end site.

-* Gitpod used as a cloud-based IDE for development.
+- **Gitpod**: Used as a cloud-based IDE for development.

-* Bootstrap used as the front-end CSS framework for modern responsiveness and pre-built components.
+- **Bootstrap**: Used as the front-end CSS framework for modern responsiveness and pre-built components.
+- **Code Institute Hosted Postgres Database**: Used to store records.
+- **Balsamiq**: Used for wireframes.
+- **Google and Stack Overflow**: Utilized for general research or solving a bug, information gathering, and various online tools.
+- **Slack (Code Institute Channels)**: Used for understanding and debugging issues.
+- **Webp CLI**: Utility used to compress and resize hero images.
+- **TinyPNG**: Used extensively for images included in README.md.
+- **ChatGPT**: Used throughout the application including generating records.
+- **Code Copilot**: Used to understand code and debugging.

+## Languages Used
+- HTML5
+- CSS
+- Python

+## Deployment
+I used the steps used when deploying our Django blog to deploy this application.
+The instructions for this mainly came from the follow-along videos and text-steps provided on the Code Institute LMS.

 **Content**